oxidane/tmuxomatic/README.md

 ## Copyright and License

-Copyright 2013-2014, Oxidane
+Copyright 2013-2014, Oxidane.
-All rights reserved
+All rights reserved.

 Distributed under the [BSD 3-Clause license](http://opensource.org/licenses/BSD-3-Clause).
 The copyright and license must be included with any use, modification, or redistribution of the source.
 See the license for details.